Kwame goes to school

 One day, Kwame's mother decided to take him to school.

-At the school, the headmistress warmly received them and agreed to enroll Kwame.
+The headmistress warmly received them and agreed to enroll Kwame.

 3